bmhagui/power_up_tool/README.rst

    refresh_list.conf the aplications you want to suspend but activate every REFRESH_RATE_S (in seconds) for a cycle of the application.

-4. Finding the name of applications that you wish to add to one of those lists can be done through the following commands:
+4. Finding the name or PID of applications that you wish to add to one of those lists can be done through the following commands:
-   MORE DETAILS COMING HERE, FLAGS WILL BE USED INSTEAD

-   ``wmctrl -l -p``

-   Then you can go through a list of window applications and their window titles.
-You can choose something unique to the application (firefox for example) and add it to the configuration file if you wish.
-   If there is no unique part of the window title to the application, use:

-   ``ps -aux | grep "insert a name here"``

-   You need to use several names related to the application and find something that will help identify and add it to one of the configuration files if you wish.
+   Start the application with the flag **--add-black or -b**, click on a window application to add it to the black list.
+Press 1 then enter to continue selecting window applications or 0 to launch.

+   Start the application with the flag **--add-refresh or -r**, click on a window application to add it to the refresh list.
+Press 1 then enter to continue selecting window applications or 0 to launch.

+   Start the application with the flag **--list or -l**, to display a list of opened window applications and their PIDs.

 5. Navigate to **power-up** application folder.
 Compile (using ``make clean all``) and launch the executable generated of the latest version of the application.